 Issuer risk in the trading portfolio is analysed in terms of mark to market, by aggregating exposures in rating classes and is monitored using a system of operating limits based on both rating classes and concentration indices.
 A limit at legal entity level (for Intesa Sanpaolo and Banca IMI S.p.A.) is also defined and monitored in terms of Incremental Risk Charge (Credit VaR calculated over a one year time horizon at a confidence level of 99.9 per cent. on bonds, single name CDS and index CDS relating to the issuer trading book portfolio of each bank).
 Counterparty risk, measured in terms of potential future exposure, is monitored both in terms of individual and aggregate exposures by the credit department.
 In order for risk to be managed effectively within Intesa Sanpaolo, the risk measurement system is integrated into decision-making processes and the management of company operations.
-Starting from end of March 2014, the Bank of Italy authorised the use of the internal model for counterparty risk (EPE - Expected Positive Exposure) for regulatory purposes, with reference to the parent company Intesa Sanpaolo and Banca IMI.
+Starting from end of March 2014, Bank of Italy authorised the use of the internal model for counterparty risk (EPE - Expected Positive Exposure) for regulatory purposes, with reference to the parent company Intesa Sanpaolo and Banca IMI.
+Moreover a stress programme has been implemented in order to check the impact of extreme market movements on the counterparty risk measures.
+Back testing analysis is in place in order to assess the model reliability.